gobolinux/Documentation/content/v017/Howtos/HAL-Howto.md

 -   **Dbus** is an IPC service that lets all these components communicate with each other.

+> [!NOTE]
-{{% notice note %}} HAL and Ivman are not limited to storage devices, but also handle stuff like network cards and other hotpluggable devices on USB, Firewire, PCMCIA, etc... {{% /notice %}}
+> HAL and Ivman are not limited to storage devices, but also
+> handle stuff like network cards and other hotpluggable devices on USB,
+> Firewire, PCMCIA, etc...

 ## Setup